History of El Salvador in Timeline

 The 1983 constitution has the highest legal authority in the country.

-From 1989, Salvadorans favored the Nationalist Republican Alliance (ARENA), voting in ARENA presidents in every election.
+From 1989, Salvadorans favored the Nationalist Republican Alliance (ARENA), voting in ARENA presidents in every election until 2009.

 1989: Murder of Jesuit Priests

-In 1989, Jesuit priests and professors Ignacio Ellacuría, Ignacio Martín-Baró, and Segundo Montes were murdered by the Salvadoran Army during the civil war.
+In 1989, during the height of the civil war, Jesuit priests and professors Ignacio Ellacuría, Ignacio Martín-Baró, and Segundo Montes were murdered by the Salvadoran Army.

 January 1992: Peace Agreements Signed

-On 16 January 1992, the government of El Salvador and the FMLN signed peace agreements ending the 12-year civil war.
+In January 1992, the government of El Salvador and the FMLN signed peace agreements in Chapultepec Castle, Mexico, ending the 12-year civil war.
+The signing was attended by U.N. dignitaries and representatives of the international community.

 1992: End of Salvadoran Civil War

-In 1992, the Salvadoran Civil War ended with the Chapultepec Peace Accords, which established a multiparty constitutional republic.
+In 1992, the Salvadoran Civil War ended with the Chapultepec Peace Accords, establishing a multiparty constitutional republic.

-In 1993, the Commission on the Truth delivered its findings, reporting human rights violations on both sides of the conflict.
-Five days later, the Salvadoran legislature passed an amnesty law for all acts of violence during the period in 1993.
+In 1993, the Commission on the Truth delivered its findings reporting human rights violations during the conflict.
+Five days later in 1993, the Salvadoran legislature passed an amnesty law for all acts of violence during the period.

 1996: GDP growth rate after 1996